MBieleke/maikbieleke-com/content/project/itps/index.md

 ---
-title: "If-Then Planning Scale (ITPS): User's Manual"
+title: "If-Then Planning Scale (ITPS)"
-subtitle: ''
+subtitle:
-summary: The AEQ-S measures enjoyment, hope, pride, anger, anxiety, shame, hoplessness, and boredom in class-, learning-, and test-related academic settings.
+summary: The If-Then Planning Scale by Bieleke & Keller (2021) is a theory-grounded and empirically validated instrument for assesssing an individual's propensity to think about when, where, and how to act towards a goal.

 tags:
 - If-then planning